Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Experimental results

 \subsection{Retrospective analysis}

 In the retrospective setting, deconvolution largely outperforms the ratio-based estimators across the \US\ and the 50 states.
 Table \ref{tab:retro-cv} summarizes the performance of these methods when all of the hyperparameters are tuned via cross-validation.
-As mentioned above in the experimental design, we consider using both the min rule and 1se rule within cross-validation, and for each method we report the results from the rule with the strongest performance; in the retrospective case, this ends up being the 1se rule for each method.
+As mentioned above in the experimental design, we consider using both the min rule and 1se rule within cross-validation, and for each method we report the results from the rule with the strongest performance; in the retrospective case, this ends up being the min rule for trend filtering, and the 1se rule for the ratio methods.
 The table reports, for each method, the MAE averaged over the 51 regions and 10 replicates:

 where \smash{$\text{MAE}_{ri}$} is the MAE for region $r$ and replicate $i$.
 It also reports the associated standard error:

 where \smash{$\hat\sigma^2(S)$} is the sample variance of elements in a set $S$.
 In the table, ``Deconv-$m$'' denotes deconvolution with trend filtering regularization of order $m$, and ``Deconv-T'' denotes deconvolution with the order tuned by cross-validation.
 The same labeling is used throughout all tables and figures.